-Pursuant to the rules and regulations of the Cayman Islands and British Virgin Islands ("BVI"), the Group is not subject to any income tax under these jurisdictions.
+Pursuant to the rules and regulations of Bermuda, the Cayman Islands and British Virgin Islands ("BVI"), the Group is not subject to any income tax under these jurisdictions.

-For the year ended 31 December 2019, no provision for Hong Kong Profits Tax has been made as the Group had no assessable profits arising in Hong Kong (2018: Nil).
+For the year ended 31 December 2020, no provision for Hong Kong Profits Tax has been made as the Group had no assessable profits arising in Hong Kong (2019: Nil).

-The subsidiaries of the Group established in the PRC, save for below, are subject to enterprise income tax ("EIT") of the PRC at 25% (2018: 25%).
-Pursuant to the relevant laws and implementation rules announced by the People's Government of the Tibet Autonomous Region, Lhasa Jiade Financial Consultant Company Limited, a subsidiary of the Group established in Tibet of the PRC is subject to the EIT at 15% for the years ended 31 December 2019 and 2018.
-According to the Notice on Implementing the Inclusive Tax Deduction and Exemption Policies for Micro and Small Enterprises issued by Ministry of Finance and the State Administration of Taxation, the taxable income in year ended 31 December 2019 of certain subsidiaries of the Group established in the PRC, is expected to be less than RMB3 million, which satisfies the provisions of the notice above.
-During the year ended 31 December 2019, the part of taxable income that is not in excess of RMB1 million is reduced to 25% of original total taxable income, and the applicable EIT rate is 20%.
-Additionally, the part of taxable income that is between RMB1 million and RMB3 million is reduced to 50% of original total taxable income, and the applicable EIT rate is 20%.
+The subsidiaries of the Group established in the PRC, save for below, are subject to enterprise income tax ("EIT") of the PRC at 25% (2019: 25%).
+Pursuant to the relevant laws and implementation rules announced by the People's Government of the Tibet Autonomous Region, 拉薩嘉德財務顧問有限公司 (Lhasa Jiade Financial Consultant Company Limited\, "Lhasa Jiade"), a subsidiary of the Group established in Tibet of the PRC is subject to the EIT at 15% for the years ended 31 December 2020 and 2019.
+According to the Notice on Implementing the Inclusive Tax Deduction and Exemption Policies for Micro and Small Enterprises issued by Ministry of Finance and the State Administration of Taxation, the taxable income in the years ended 31 December 2020 and 2019 of certain subsidiaries of the Group established in the PRC were less than RMB3 million, which satisfies the provisions of the notice above.
+During the years ended 31 December 2020 and 2019, the part of taxable income that is not in excess of RMB1 million is reduced to 25% of original total taxable income RMB1 million and RMB3 million is reduced to 50% of original total taxable income, and the applicable EIT rate is 20%.

-Dividend distribution out of profit of foreign-invested enterprises earned in the PRC subsequent to 1 January 2008 is subject to withholding income tax at a tax rate of 10% (2018: 10%).
+Dividend distribution out of profit of foreign-invested enterprises earned in the PRC subsequent to 1 January 2008 is subject to withholding income tax at a tax rate of 10% (2019: 10%).